Monetary Policy Committee meeting: 3 key issues for deliberation before the 6 wise men to agree and disagree

 The MPC, which will announce its decision on October 8, is expected to continue with the accommodative stance with the status quo in repo rate at 4 per cent to support the recovery in the economy.
 There is also no change expected in the projections for GDP and inflation in the current fiscal.
 The RBI's projection for GDP growth stands at 9.5 per cent, whereas the Consumer Price Index (CPI), or retail inflation, is forecasted to be around 5.7 per cent in 2021-22.
 So let's look at the three critical areas where the MPC members may differ:

-Start preparing for the U.S. Federal Reserve’s exit from the easy monetary policy
+Start preparing for the US Federal Reserve’s exit from the easy monetary policy

-A fortnight ago, the U.S. Federal Reserve had given signals of slowing down the asset purchases (creating liquidity by buying bonds) and had also hinted at a possible interest rate hike in the near future.
+A fortnight ago, the US Federal Reserve had given signals of slowing down the asset purchases (creating liquidity by buying bonds) and had also hinted at a possible interest rate hike in the near future.
 The Fed rate, which is a short-term rate like the repo rate, is currently at the near-zero level.
 There is now a certainty of reversal of easy monetary policy globally, which means a tighter monetary policy in the near future.
 Experts are already factoring in the certainty for US Fed tapering starting post-November this year and interest rate hikes post-June-July next year.
 The emerging-markets, including India, have to prepare for the likely outflow of dollars and its impact in their financial markets.
 Globally, there are central banks like Mexico, Brazil, and Colombia that have started hiking the interest rates because of inflation fears.

 Also Read: Moody's changes India's rating outlook to 'stable' from 'negative'

-"Some global factors, such as a crude price hike due to shortages in China and the U.K., and the Federal Reserve indicating that it is likely to begin tapering by the end of the year could cause volatility, " said Shanti Ekambaram, Group President – Consumer Banking, Kotak Mahindra Bank Ltd.
+"Some global factors, such as a crude price hike due to shortages in China and the UK, and the Federal Reserve indicating that it is likely to begin tapering by the end of the year could cause volatility, " said Shanti Ekambaram, Group President – Consumer Banking, Kotak Mahindra Bank Ltd.

 In an uncertain environment where inflation is averaging 6 per cent for the last two years, the easy monetary policy for a prolonged period will act as fuel to the (inflation) fire.